 virtual recruitment events

 One of the many aspects of workforce management and HR that were forced to change in 2020 was the use of recruitment events by employers to engage and attract talent.
-When it became clear that large crowds of people gathering in indoor spaces wouldn't be feasible, physical events had to be canceled and, in some cases, replaced by virtual alternatives.
+When it became clear that large crowds of people gathering in indoor spaces wouldn't be feasible, physical events had to be cancelled and, in some cases, replaced by virtual alternatives.

 This is something all businesses and workers can expect to see more of in the future.
 One of LinkedIn's predicted trends that will define the recruitment landscape in 2021 is the persistence of virtual recruiting, with 70% of talent professionals saying it will become the 'new standard'.